bikeboi/tidy-path/README.md

 > A PATH cleaning utility with a very uninspired name

-It cleans your PATH variable.
+It removes redundant entries in your `PATH`.
+Future additions may check for unused entries maybe, who knows?

 ## Usage
 Running it with no arguments uses the currently set `PATH` environment